rebing/graphql-laravel/README.md

 - `batching`\
   - 'enable'\
     Whether to support GraphQL batching or not
-- `lazyload_types`\
-  The types will be loaded on demand.
-Enabled by default as it improves performance.
-Cannot be used with type aliasing.
 - `error_formatter`\
   This callable will be passed the Error object for each errors GraphQL catch.
   The method should return an array representing the error.